iltgg/tdsb-health-automation/readme.md

 ## Setup 2

-Copy the `example_data.js` file and rename it to `data.js`.
+Copy the `example_data.js` file and rename it to `data.js`, this stores the private information in a file not tracked with git.

-Replace the empty `COOKIES` array with the contents of the the `cookies.json` file, and the empty `IFTTTKEY` string with your IFTTT.
+Replace the empty `COOKIES` array with the contents of the the `cookies.json` file (enure the array contains valid javascript objects), and the empty `IFTTTKEY` string with your IFTTT key.

 In `index.js` change `SENDNOTIFICATION` to false if not using IFTTT.

 ### Cloud deployment

-Copy the cookies to the `cookiesString` in `index.js` at the root of the project.

 Create a Pub/Sub topic: